 Stargazing: Beginner Tips and Places to Stargaze in New York

-New York City is full of bright lights, but nothing quite matches the glow of the night sky, and there’s no better way to appreciate it than stargazing.
+New York City is the city that never sleeps, and while there’s nothing quite like seeing the city’s bright and beautiful skyline, it does hide the one natural source of light: stars.
 Stargazing is a great way to appreciate the night sky in a new way, especially if you have little aspiring astronomers in the family.

 Getting started with stargazing might seem intimidating at first, especially if you don’t know much about stars, constellations or space.
 But you don’t need to be an expert to enjoy looking at the night sky!
 Stargazing can be a fun activity for the whole family, regardless of your level of expertise.

-Here are some tips for stargazing for beginners, plus some spots in New York to stargaze as a family!
+Here are some tips for stargazing for beginners, plus some spots in and around New York City to stargaze as a family!

 Stargazing Tips for Beginners